Mimicking Production Behavior with Generated Mocks: Experimental Results

 In \autoref{tab:production-usage}, we see that the workloads trigger the execution of $72$ MUTs in \graphhopper, $68$ in \gephi, and $72$ in \pdfbox.
 A subset of them are actually used as targets for test generation: $23$, $57$, and $48$ MUTs in the respective case studies.
 This happens due to two reasons.

 First, when statically identifying targets for test generation, \rick finds MUTs with mockable method calls.
-However, as highlighted in \autoref{sec:rick-monitoring}, MUTs may be invoked, without their corresponding mockable methods being called.
+However, as highlighted in \autoref{sec:rick-monitoring}, MUTs may be invoked, without their corresponding mockable methods being called, because of the flow of control through the program.
 For example, a mockable method call may happen only within a certain path through the MUT, which is not observed in production.
 In this case, a test with mocks is not generated.
 Second, the receiving objects for some MUTs are sometimes too large and complex to be captured through serialization, which is the case for some MUTs invoked within \graphhopper.
-We have observed serialized object snapshots beyond tens of megabytes, which reaches the scalability limits of the state of the art serialization techniques, even with one of the best Java serialization libraries.
+We have observed serialized object snapshots beyond tens of megabytes, which reaches the scalability limits of state of the art serialization techniques.

 The difference between the number of invoked MUTs and the number of MUTs for which \rick generates tests is most significant for \graphhopper.
 We notice that many receiving objects for \graphhopper do not get successfully serialized owing to their large size.
 For example, the receiving object for an invoked MUT was as large as $454$ MB, before even being serialized as XML.
 To counter this, we allocated more heap space, increasing it up to 9 GB, while deploying the server, yet were unsuccessful in serializing it.
 Our research on using serialization for automated mocking clearly touches the frontier of serialization for handling arbitrarily large and complex data from production.